tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/常见问题/服务迁移相关_intl_en.md

 ### What can I get after migration?
-After a migration task is completed, the platform will generate a migration resource according to the destination type set in your migration task.
+After a migration task is completed, a Tencent Cloud resource is generated according to your specified destination type.
-- If you select **CVM image** as the destination type, a destination Tencent Cloud image will be generated for the migration source after migration.
+- Migrate to a **CVM image**: A destination Tencent Cloud image will be generated for the migration source after migration.
 You can click the **CVM image ID** in the row of the migration task to view the image details on the [CVM image page](https://console.cloud.tencent.com/cvm/image/index), and use the image to quickly create CVM instances.
 After a CVM image is created successfully, a **CVM snapshot** associated with it will be created at the same time.
-- If you select **CVM instance** as the destination type, the migration source will be migrated to the destination CVM instance after migration.
+- Migrate to a **CVM instance**: The migration source will be migrated to the destination CVM instance after migration.

 ### How do I check the system after migrating a Linux server?